scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 We can cache each submission listing.

-With that done, then regardless of any other changes on the page, we can rerender the submission view for all submissions that haven't been updated.
+With that done, then regardless of any other changes on the page, we can re-render the submission view for all submissions that haven't been updated.

 ---